doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 *General options:*

 **-D**
-: indicates download album cover art
+: indicates download album cover art and exit

 **-d 'music_directory'**
 : specifies the music directory to use for downloaded album cover art (without this option -D will use the `music_directory` setting in `~/.config/mpd/mpd.conf`

+**-I**
+: indicates import albums and songs from 'music_directory' to beets and exit

 **-i**
 : indicates interactive mode with selection menus